 A multi-sensorial virtual reality tool that transports customers from anywhere in the world to the California citrus groves, enabling flavour co-creation.
-Sweet and savoury

 New natural fermentation derived ingredients

 Proprietary and differentiating processes to produce high impact ingredients, with low cost and decreased environmental footprint.